 Often and easily confused with merchant accounts, a payment gateway is the technology that authorizes or declines credit card payments, whereas a merchant account is where funds are held before they hit your bank account.
 Both are required to collect online payments from customers.
 Payment gateways are a very competitive landscape, driven by volume, fees and percentages.
 When it comes to selecting which provider is best for your business, you need to be confident with your choice in terms of cost, ease of use, and customer experience.

-Unfortunately, there’s no clearcut answer to this question.
-It really comes down to each business’ priorities around customer experience, ease of use, fees, etc. Within this post, I’ll explore the initial points to consider when evaluating a payment gateway.
+Unfortunately, there’s no clear cut answer to this question.
+It really comes down to each business’ priorities around customer experience, ease of use, fees, etc. Within this post, we’ll explore the initial points to consider when evaluating a payment gateway.

-When I was speaking with one of our customers, Angie Sole – MD of Herbert Sports, who said “We chose Sage Pay some years ago because it was compatible with our old website system and still is now for Magento.
-Additionally it’s a market leader having credibility with customers in an environment that is highly trust dependent, and they were providing good value.”
+When I was recent speaking with one of our customers, Angie Sole – MD of Herbert Sports, she said: “We chose Sage Pay some years ago because it was compatible with our old website system and still is now for Magento.
+Additionally, it’s a market leader having credibility with customers in an environment that is highly trust dependent, and they were providing good value.”

 There’s lots of comparisons out there to help you do your homework – Memberful have done a nice job of comparing Stripe and Paypal’s fees.
 You won’t be stuck with your provider forever, so you should always keep one eye on the market and can always make a switch should it be more cost effective, or play nicer with the rest of your technology stack.